UMkhonto weSizwe Party

-uMkhonto weSizwe Party (Spear of the Nation' Party), abbreviated as MKP, and often referred to as the MK Party, is a South African left-wing populist political party founded in December 2023.
+uMkhonto weSizwe Party (Spear of the Nation' Party), abbreviated as MKP, and often referred to as the MK Party, is a South African populist and democratic centralist political party founded in September 2023.
 The party is named after uMkhonto weSizwe (shortened to MK), the paramilitary wing of the African National Congress (ANC) which was active during the apartheid regime in South Africa and disbanded after Nelson Mandela's release in the early 1990s.
-However, the ANC has threatened legal action over the usage of the name, and the formation has been criticised by original MK veterans.
+The ANC has threatened legal action over the usage of the name preceding a loss in their electoral Court case.

-The party rose to prominence in December 2023, when former president Jacob Zuma announced that, while planning to remain a lifelong member of the ANC, he would not be campaigning for the ANC in the 2024 South African general election, and would instead be voting for MK.
+The party rose to prominence in December 2023, when former president Jacob Zuma announced that, while planning to remain a lifelong member of the ANC, he would not be campaigning for the ANC in the 2024 South African general election, and would instead be voting for MKP.
 He stated that "I cannot and will not" campaign for the ANC of current president Cyril Ramaphosa, Zuma's successor, and that to do so would be a "betrayal".

 On 21 May 2024, a week before the 2024 general election, the Constitutional Court ruled that party leader Jacob Zuma was ineligible to serve in Parliament as his fifteen-month prison sentence for contempt of court disqualified him.
 Although his image would remain on ballot papers, alongside his party's logo, Zuma's name would be removed from MK's list of parliamentary candidates.
 In July 2024, Jacob Zuma was expelled from the African National Congress (ANC) because of campaigning for a rival party (MK party) in the 29 May general election.

 Ideology

 The party has been described as populist, Zulu nationalist, and "anti-foreigner".
-Voice of America called it a "radical left-wing party", while Al Jazeera described its policies as socialist.
-It has supported some socially conservative policies, including the repeal of laws legalising same-sex marriage.
+Voice of America called it a "radical left-wing party" in 2024, while Al Jazeera described its policies as socialist the same year.
+It has supported socially conservative policies, including the repeal of laws legalising same-sex marriage.
 The party supports controversial, ostensibly reparative policies, such as expropriating white-owned land without compensation.
 Writing in the Mail & Guardian, Imraan Buccus describes the party's ideology as "predatory and authoritarian nationalism with far right-wing social views".
-The party has criticised the impact of immigration on crime.
+The party has linked rising immigration to South Africa with crime.
 Despite being a self-proclaimed socialist party, it supports expanding the powers of traditional tribal monarchs.
+It has been questioned as to whether or not the party is socialist.